 Rising Cyber Threats

 With work from home being the norm, workers and companies are prone to the risk of cyber threats.
 There is an increased awareness by companies to protect customer data and implement measures to prevent fraud and data theft.
 According to the 2022 SonicWall Cyber Threat Report, Cybercrime has evolved, making it harder for defenders to protect against, detect and stop attacks from entering their networks.
-With the ever-increasing stride of cyberattacks, the ways threat breach and infiltrate systems continues to become more targeted and evasive.
+With the ever-increasing stride of cyberattacks, the ways to breach and infiltrate systems continue to become more targeted and evasive.
 Thus, the need for an organization to bring on experienced tech leadership continues to remain crucial.

-The Increasing Number of Unicorns & Soonicorns
+Increasing Number of Startups, Unicorns & Soonicorns

 Startups have become the catalysts of change in the Indian economy.
 From bringing in innovative solutions in healthcare and digitalizing traditional business such as the humble kirana stores and the education sector, these startups have scaled rapidly and have attracted funding and guidance from the industry, thus making them unicorns & soonicorns.
 Serious push to B2B businesses like Edtech, Healthtech and Fintech due to the pandemic is creating more tech leadership trends.
 So far in 2021, about 850 start-ups have attracted a whopping $26 billion in funding.
 Almost 80% of these firms have been in the space of e-commerce, marketplaces, consumer services, fintech, EdTech and logistics.